firstdraft/guides/permanent-programs.md

 It's not very much fun typing commands over and over into `rails console`, only to have them forever lost if you close Terminal.
 So let's write them down permanently into a source code file, just like you did with your HTML.

-First, navigate to [http://localhost:3000](http://localhost:3000) in Chrome.
-If you don't see anything there, then you need to start up your `rails server` in a new tab of Terminal or a new window of Command Prompt with Ruby and Rails.
-Refer to the Getting Started video in the [Introduction](introduction-to-ruby.md#mac-getting-started-video) to see how I like to set things up.
+First, make sure that your server is running — press then "Run Project" button at the top of the window if you see it (it should say "Stop" if it's already running).
+Then navigate to your app in Chrome (the URL will be something like `https://ruby-intro-[YOUR CLOUD 9 USERNAME].c9users.io`.

 You should see "Replace this string with your output" if all goes well.

 ## Writing some source code